lsst-dm/dmtn-283/index.md

 * Data Release Processing, including multi-site processing {cite:p}`DMTN-213`, will use a direct butler.
   Campaign processing is run by trusted users doing large graph builds.
 * Any transfers of Prompt Processing products to butler repositories at the USDF will use direct butler.
-* Developers logged in directly to the USDF will use direct butler.
+* Developers logged in directly to the USDF will use direct butler when logged onto interactive nodes and the USDF RSP.
+  They will only use client/server indirectly via USDF VO services.
   Permissions and auditing will be handled by creating user accounts in the PostgreSQL databases rather than the current use of shared accounts.
+  Additionally, datastore protections will be used such as file system ACLs or per-user S3 credentials.
 * Summit users do not need to access summit butlers using client/server and their notebooks can connect directly to Butler.
-* All RSP deployments will require a client/server butler to implement VO services, but that server can be restricted to only those services.
+* All RSP deployments will require a client/server butler to implement VO services, but that server will be hidden from users.
 * External Data Rights holders must always access butler datasets through client/server.
 * It will be possible for a server to sign URLs such that datasets can be retrieved directly by clients without requiring a proxy server.
   (see also {cite:p}`DMTN-284`)

 ### Data Preview 0

-When Data Preview 0.2 {cite:p}`RTN-041` is relocated from the Interim Data Facility to the USDF in August it will no longer be generally accessible to the data preview delegates.
+At the February meeting it was stated that when Data Preview 0.2 {cite:p}`RTN-041` is relocated from the Interim Data Facility to the USDF it will no longer be generally accessible to the data preview delegates and the removal will not drive the timeline for client/server development.
 Staff will still be able to access it from the USDF RSP using a direct butler connection.
 The dataset can be used as a client/server testbed for the hybrid data access center approach where the client is on Google but the data are at SLAC.